 Call to Action Black

-Partner with us to help Asylum Seekers and Refugees
+Refugee donates to charities working with Asylum Seekers and Refugees

 The Welsh Refugee Council would like to thank Jane Hibbert, a French refugee for donating £75.00 to 10 charities in Wales as a memorial for those who lost their live aboard the SS Arandora Star after leaving Liverpool docks/habour late June 1940.
 The ship was sank from torpedo fire on the 2 July 1940, 75 miles off the North West coast of Donegal, Ireland.
 800 lost their lives in this incident, most were non-combatant.